Professional Training for Therapists

 It's important to learn the circumstances where couples therapy ethics differ from individual therapy ethics.
 We need to think about these situations ahead of time to prepare for them -- and make better decisions when these situations occur.

-In this workshop, our four topics will be: (1) boundaries and loyalty; (2) confidentiality and secrets; (3) couples problems versus individual problems; and (4) integrity and competence.
+In this workshop, our four topics will be: (1) boundaries and loyalty; (2) confidentiality and secrets; (3) multiple therapies; and (4) therapist values.
 We will consider how each of these ethical issues has a special application in couples therapy.

 This workshop will help you: